-Daryn Cambridge is an educational creative, producer and facilitator who has cultivated his career in the fields of peacebuilding, international education, nonviolent action, civics education and engagement, and community organizing.
+Daryn Cambridge is an educational creative, facilitator, and producer who has cultivated his career in the fields of peacebuilding, international education, nonviolent action, civics education and engagement, leadership development, and community organizing.

 From 2009-2013, at the the International Center on Nonviolent Conflict, he designed and facilitated workshops, trainings, and courses on nonviolent civil resistance for activists, journalists, and scholars from across the globe and he helped launch their academic webinar series.
 He facilitated trainings in Belize, Mexico, Spain, the Philippines, Cambodia and throughout the United States.

-In 2008, Daryn began teaching as an adjunct professor at American University, where he has taught courses on Peace Education, Education for International Development, and a skills institute on Nonviolent Action.
+In 2008, Daryn began teaching as an adjunct professor at American University, where he has taught courses on Peace Education, Education for International Development, and skills institutes on Nonviolent Action and Online Training Program Design.
 He also served for two years as Peace Educator in Residence, helping build AU’s profile as an institute committed to advancing peace education.

-From 2006-2009, he worked for Common Cause and the Democracy Matters Institute, where he led youth programs and helped young people build their capacity as community organizers around issues of voting rights and getting big money out of politics.
+From 2006-2009, he worked for Common Cause and the Democracy Matters Institute, where he led youth programs and helped young people build their capacity as community organizers around issues of voting rights, campaign finance reform, and media ownership.
 He remains engaged with Democracy Matters as a member of their Board.

 From 2004-2006, he worked for the the Close Up Foundation, designing and facilitating civics education and engagement workshops for young people across the United States and for international youth leadership programs.